 Surveillance criteria for late manifestations of Lyme disease include musculoskeletal symptoms including migrating joint pain, possible joint swelling, and muscle pain.
 Lymphocytic meningitis, cranial neuritis or nerve palsy, and neuropathy are nervous system symptoms.
 Cardiac symptoms can include acute onset of 2nd or 3rd degree block.
 Neuropsychiatric symptoms are often present and can be mistakenly attributed to other causes rather than to Lyme disease.
 Clinically, for diagnostic purposes, the symptoms of late Lyme disease can be much broader in scope as demonstrated in the following symptom lists.

-If you’re seeing early signs of lyme disease or think you might be infected, use this comprehensive checklist, developed by JOSEPH J. BURRASCANO JR., M.D, to streamline the office interview.
+If you’re seeing early signs of lyme disease or think you might be infected, use this comprehensive checklist, first developed by Joseph J. Burrascan MD, and then revisesd and expanded by Dr. Betty Maloney, to streamline the office interview.

 Signs and Symptoms by the LDA